Journal of Epidemiology

 Methods: Participants were 31,524 health checkup examinees (26,819 males and 4,705 females aged 20–64 years) who were free from diabetes at baseline.
 Self-reported data on alcohol use were used to estimate the average daily alcohol consumption at the baseline.
 Incident diabetes was identified at annual checkups during the follow-up period.
 A Cox proportional hazards model was used to estimate hazard ratios and 95% confidence intervals.

 Results: During a median follow-up of 12.0 years, 3,527 male and 287 female participants developed T2D.
 The association between alcohol consumption and T2D risk differed markedly by BMI in both sexes.
 Among males, low- and moderate-level alcohol consumption was associated with a lower T2D risk in individuals with BMI ≥25.0 kg/m2, whereas consumption at a level of 2 go/day (approximately 46 g ethanol) was linked to an increased T2D risk in those with BMI ≤22.0 kg/m2.
-In females, similar patterns were observed, although confidence intervals were broad due to smaller sample size.
+In females, similar patterns were observed, although confidence intervals were broad due to the smaller sample size.

-Conclusions: In Japan, low-to-moderate alcohol consumption may lower T2D risk in those with excess body weight, while high alcohol consumption may increase T2D risk in those with lower BMI.
+Conclusion: In Japan, low-to-moderate alcohol consumption may lower T2D risk in those with excess body weight, while high alcohol consumption may increase T2D risk in those with lower BMI.

 ジャーナル オープンアクセス 早期公開